davidovich/summon/README.md

 summon run gohack ...
 ```

-This will install gohack and forward the arguments that you provide.
+This will install gohack using `gobin -run` and forward the arguments that you provide.

 Build
 -----

-In an empty asset data repository:
+In an empty asset data repository directory:

 0) invoke `go run github.com/davidovich/summon/scaffold init [repo host (module name)]`
     This will create code template similar as above
 1) add assets that need to be shared amongst consumers
 2) Use the provided Makefile to invoke the packr2 process: `make`
 3) Commit the resulting -packr files so clients can go get the data repo
-4) Tag the repo with semantic version (with the `v`) prefix
+4) Tag the repo with semantic version (with the `v`) prefix. (the tag name must include the `summon/` prefix).
+5) Push to remote.
+6) Install.

 Install
 -------

 Install (using gobin) the asset repo which will become the summon executable.
-If the consuming repo needs to version the data alonside the consumer (each consumer repo could have a specific version of data),
+If the consumer site needs to version the data alonside the consumer (each site could have a specific version of data),
 you have two alternatives:

-* use gobin to install summon in the consuming repo:
+* use gobin to install summon in the consuming site:

 ```
 GO111MODULE=off go get -u github.com/myitcv/gobin
-# install the data repository as summon executable
+# install the data repository as summon executable at the site
 GOBIN=./ gobin [your-go-repo-import]/summon[@wanted-version-or-branch]
 ```